 MiQuizMaker is a tool collaboratively developed by Associate Dean for Undergraduate Education, CAEN, CRLT-Engin, and Mosaic here at Michigan Engineering.
 MiQuizMaker is a web-based tool for faculty members and instructors to generate and randomize quiz questions for eventual loading into Canvas.
 This tool allows faculty members to create a unique quiz or exam for every student in their class for each assessment topic.
 Once loaded into Canvas, the quiz or exam can be taken multiple times by the students, and they can receive immediate feedback on their performance.
 Also, as each quiz or exam is unique to each student for each attempt, the motivation and ability to cheat are severely reduced.

 Development of additional features for MiQuizMaker continues – refer to the Mosaic MiQuizMaker web page for additional information.

 The University of Illinois created an online problem-driven learning system for creating homework and tests.
-PrairieLearn, allows for instructors to write multiple versions of questions programmatically assessing students using a variety of types of questions including symbolic algebra, graphical drawings, and code.
-To get access to PrairieLearn, visit PrairieLearn.org and under the “Are you an instructor?” prompt, click “Request course” and use your U-M Google account to log in.
+PrairieLearn allows instructors to write multiple versions of questions programmatically assessing students using a variety of types of questions including symbolic algebra, graphical drawings, and code.
+To get access to PrairieLearn, visit PrairieLearn.org, and under the “Are you an instructor?” prompt, click “Request course” and use your U-M Google account to log in.